Amanita ocreata

-Taxonomy and naming
+Taxonomy

 Amanita ocreata was first described by American mycologist Charles Horton Peck in 1909 from material collected by Charles Fuller Baker in Claremont, California.
 The specific epithet is derived from the Latin ocrěātus 'wearing greaves' from ocrea 'greave', referring to its loose, baggy volva.
 Amanita bivolvata is a botanical synonym.
 The mushroom belongs to the same section (Phalloideae) and genus (Amanita) as several deadly poisonous fungi including the death cap (A. phalloides) and several all-white species of Amanita known as "destroying angels": A. bisporigera of eastern North America, and the European A. virosa.
 "Death angel" is used as an alternate common name.

 Description

-A. ocreata is generally stouter than the other fungi termed destroying angels.
+Amanita ocreata is generally stouter than the other fungi termed destroying angels.
 It first appears as a white egg-shaped object covered with a universal veil.
 As it grows, the mushroom breaks free, though there may rarely be ragged patches of veil left at the cap edges.
 The cap is initially hemispherical, before becoming more convex and flattening, sometimes irregularly.
 This may result in undulations in the cap, which may be between 5–15 cm in diameter.
 The colour varies from white, through yellowish-white to shades of ochre, sometimes with a brownish centre.
 Occasionally parts of the fruiting bodies may have pinkish tones.
 The rest of the fungus below the cap is white.
-The crowded gills are free to narrowly adnate.
+The crowded gills are adnate to adnexed, or sometimes later free.

 The stipe ranges from 6–20 cm in height and is about 1–3 cm thick, bearing a thin white membranous ring until old age.
 The volva is thin, smooth and sac-like, although may be quite extensive and contain almost half the stipe.
 The spore print is white, and the subglobose to ovoid to subellipsoid, amyloid spores are 9–14 x 7–10 μm viewed under a microscope.
 There is typically no smell, though some fruiting bodies may have a slight odour, described as that of bleach or chlorine, dead fish or iodine.
-Like other destroying angels, the flesh stains yellow when treated with potassium hydroxide (KOH).
+Like other destroying angels, the flesh stains yellow when treated with potassium hydroxide.

+Similar species

 This fungus resembles the edible mushrooms Agaricus arvensis and A. campestris, and the puffballs (Lycoperdon spp.) before the caps have opened and the gills have become visible, so those collecting immature fungi run the risk of confusing the varieties.
 It also resembles and grows in the same areas as the edible and prized Amanita velosa, which can be distinguished from A. ocreata by its lack of ring, striate cap margin and thick universal veil remnants comprising the veil.
-The edible Amanita calyptroderma lacks a ring and is more likely to have veil patches remaining on its cap, which is generally darker.
-Volvariella speciosa has pink spores and no ring or volva.
+The edible Amanita calyptroderma also has a ring, but is more likely to have veil patches remaining on its cap, which is generally darker.
+Volvopluteus gloiocephalus has pink spores and no ring or volva.